wernerth94/A-Cross-Domain-Benchmark-for-Active-Learning/doc/rebuttal.md

 The algorithm for the greedy oracle has no clear guarantees, the design choices are unclear and the description is hard to follow.
 ```
-Guarantees:
-Design Choices:
-The description of the Oracle was negatively pointed out by two other reviewers as well.
-The entire section explaining the oracle will be revised for the camera ready version.
-Apart from introducing the concept earlier in the paper, we aim to improve the understanding of readers without prior knowledge.
+We designed our oracle based in the following two ideas:
+- Have an algorithm that does not rely on search or excessive enumeration, so it can be computed efficiently
+- Pose a performance that is "good enough", so that it beats every AL algorithm on average without wasting computational resources for diminishing lifts

+Since we are mainly interested in beating other AL algorithms and not a theoretically optimal upper bound we did not see the need derive a performance guarantee for our oracle.

+To improve the description of the oracle, we will add comments to the pseudocode in Appendix H and reference it more clearly in the main body:
+Remove Line 258: The pseudocode for our oracle can be found in App.
+H.
+Add: For a detailed description of the oracle algorithm and how it is used in the AL loop, please refer to App.
+H.
 ```

 The evaluation is done with relatively small models and datasets and it is unclear whether it translates to larger ones.
 ```
 We agree that no comparable benchmark has shown a systematic conversion of small-model setup to large-model setups.
-However, we have evidence in domain-specific literature that supports our hypothesis:
+However, we have evidence in domain-specific literature that supports our hypothesis that our ranking transfers to larger models:
 [4] use larger image models like ViT-B32 and also find least confidence sampling and BADGE to be the best algorithms for images
 [5] use BERT models in the text domain and also find BADGE to be the best (they don't evaluate margin sampling)
 [6] use considerably larger MLPs for the tabular domain than we do, but also find margin sampling to be consistenly top-performing